aws-samples/serverless-patterns/sfn-bedrock-invokemodel-cdk/README.md

-# Step Functions to Amazon Bedrock InvokeModel (CDK)
+# AWS Step Functions Express workflow with optimized integration for Amazon Bedrock InvokeModel

-This pattern deploys a Step Functions Express workflow that invokes Amazon Bedrock (Claude Sonnet) directly using the **native InvokeModel optimized integration** — no Lambda function required.
+This pattern deploys a Step Functions Express workflow that invokes Amazon Bedrock (Claude Sonnet) directly using the optimized integration.
 Deployed with AWS CDK.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/sfn-bedrock-invokemodel-cdk